Scholarships & Financial Aid

 • Grades

-Each student will receive a grade in private lessons and classes in which he/she is enrolled.
-A grade average of "B" or better must be maintained in each subject.
-A student will be put on probation at mid-semester if their grade in classes or lessons is B-minus or below in either classes or lessons.
-At the end of the term, if the grade or grades are not up to the required level, the scholarship may be rescinded.
+Each student will receive a grade for private lessons and classes at the end of the semester.
+Students must maintain a grade average of "B" or better in private lessons and each class in which the student is enrolled.
+A student will be put on probation at mid-semester if their grade in lessons or any classes is B-minus or below.
+At the end of the term, if the student's grade or grades are not up to the required level, the scholarship may be rescinded.

 • Scholarship Renewal

 Scholarships are not guaranteed, nor are they renewed automatically.
 Students must audition each year.
-The Faculty Audition Committee will base its decision on the student's progress and audition competition, participation in classes, recital attendance, and outreach.
+The Faculty Audition Committee will base its decision on the student's progress throughout the year, scholarship audition, participation in classes, recital attendance, and MJB event participation.

 • Additional Opportunities

-MJB scholars are afforded the opportunity to study Chamber Music and Musicianship if so indicated on their scholarship award letter.
-These are optional.
+Myra Jackson Blair Scholars are afforded the opportunity to study Chamber Music and Musicianship Studio as indicated on their scholarship award letter.
+These are optional for all students except pianists who are required to take 2 semesters of Chamber Music OR Collaborative Piano.